 Psalms 122; 149, Isaiah 51:1-8, Galatians 3:23-29, Mark 7:1-23

-The Rev. Martin Luther King, Jr. said: “The arc of the moral universe is long but it bends toward justice.”
-He was not the first to use this particular metaphor.
+The Rev. Martin Luther King, Jr. famously said: “The arc of the moral universe is long but it bends toward justice.”
+However, he was not the first to use this particular metaphor.
 In 1857 Unitarian minister Theodore Parker used it in a sermon against slavery.
-Between Parker and King, other religious leaders referenced the “moral arc.”
+Between Parker and King, other religious leaders also referenced the “moral arc.”
 This image endures because it bears out across time.
-Over the years, as prejudices become less acceptable, increasing numbers of people have gained access to freedom and justice.
+Over the years, as discrimination has become less acceptable, increasing numbers of people have gained access to freedom and justice.

 Popular wisdom says we are more likely to think of individuals and groups as our equals after we get to know them.
 While this is generally true, and while it is desirable to broaden our understanding of the world, a hard truth remains: we simply don’t have time to understand all the people Jesus would have us love.
 Does Christian love – expressed in mercy and justice – require us to understand its recipients?
 It does not, and demands to be extended especially toward those who remain alien to us.

 Perhaps the only real division is between people we understand and people we don’t.
-Can we rise to the challenge of loving people justly even when our lack of understanding makes us uncomfortable?
-The road to justice arcs beyond our ability to see, but it is where Christ waits to meet us.
+Can we rise to the challenge of loving people justly even when our lack of understanding create social or emotional barriers?
+The road to justice runs straight through those barriers and often beyond our ability to see, but it is where Christ waits to meet us.

 Comfort: The Kingdom of God is always expanding.

 Challenge: Read or listen to MLK’s Sermon at Temple Israel.

 Prayer: Infinite God, share with me your vision so I may see beyond the horizon of my own limited understanding.
 Amen.

 Discussion: Have you ever been part of a group that was excluded by the church?
 Have you ever actively excluded any group from church?